 There are various factors that determine the amount you pay including the type of pet, the breed, age of your pet and level of excess

 The average cost of pet insurance is £22.58 per month.
 There are various factors that determine the amount you pay including the type of pet, the breed, age of your pet and level of excess.
 Excess is the amount of money the owners of the pet have to pay toward the cost of any claim.
 The average payout in 2019 was £822, up £20 on the previous year.
 Despite this, insurance costs are going down.
-The average annual pet insurance premium fell by £8 compared to 2018.
+The average annual pet insurance premium fell by £8 compared to 2018, so there are clear benefits for you and your pet.

 Last year insurers paid a record £815 million in claims, mainly to cover the costs of veterinary treatment.
 This is the highest figure on record, and double the amount paid ten years ago.
 There were 992,000 claims, of these, 749,000 were for dogs and 211,000 for cats.